Ready to Buy a Home? Consider its Utility Costs and Energy Efficiency

 Posted By Justin Tuttle on May 17, 2017

-If you’re planning on buying a home, your Realtor is an important part of the process, and a valuable resource for you.
+Your Realtor is an important part of the homebuying process, your Realtor is an important part of the process, and a valuable resource for you.

 One of the most exciting homebuying moments is discovering a home you love.
 When you find that house, here are six essential questions to ask your Realtor: